History of AMC Theatres in Timeline

 In 1936, Barney Dubinsky left the company after being injured in an auto accident.

-In 1947, AMC expanded further with the acquisition of the Liberty Theater in downtown Kansas City, which they remodeled and renamed the Roxy.
+In 1947, the company expanded further with the acquisition of the Liberty Theater in downtown Kansas City which they remodeled and renamed the Roxy.

-In 1961, after Ed died, Stanley took control of Durwood Theatres, a small ten-theatre chain.
+In 1961, Stanley took control of Durwood Theatres after Ed died.

-In 1962, Stanley Durwood realized he could double his box office by adding a second screen and still operate with the same size staff.
+In 1962, Stanley Durwood claimed he conceived the multiplex concept, realizing he could double the box office by adding a second screen.

 1963: Parkway Twin Theatre Opened

-In 1963, AMC opened the Parkway Twin Theatre, the company's first foray into the multiplex model, on Kansas City's Ward Parkway.
+In 1963, AMC opened the Parkway Twin Theatre, its first foray into the multiplex model, at a shopping center on Kansas City's Ward Parkway.

 1966: Metro Plaza Opened